 Our Friendly Visiting program offers an hour each week of in-home visiting and support to seniors who are feeling isolated and lonely.
 One hour a week, although modest, can make a world of difference to an isolated senior.
-Having someone to talk to, having someone who will listen well, someone who might play a game of cribbage, read to you, walk with you, put together a puzzle, and in general pay you some good attention is just what can needed to brighten a senior’s day.
+Having someone to talk to, having someone who will listen well, someone who might play a game of cribbage, read to you, walk with you, put together a puzzle, and in general pay you some good attention is just what can needed to brighten your day.

 Caregiver Support offers emotional support for caregivers as well as information about programs and resources that may be helpful.

-We offer a number of caregiver support groups that provide a once per month opportunity for caregivers to meet in a friendly, supportive environment where they can interact with, and both receive and give support to others who are also caregivers.
+We offer a number of caregiver support groups that provide a once per month opportunity for caregivers to meet in a friendly, supportive environment where they can interact with, and both receive and give support, to others who are also caregivers.
 The caregiving journey is a complicated one that can be difficult, exhausting and sometimes not well understood by those who have not experienced it.
 We run groups for both female and male caregivers.

 In the summer months of July and August the groups are held at an outdoor location, often the Anderton Therapeutic gardens.